fracpete/command-to-code-weka-package/README.md

 * **Java String** -- simply escapes the command-line and generates a statement using a String.
 * **String Array** -- fills a String array with the options from the command.
+* **Test class** -- generates a little test class that instantiates the command including the necessary imports.

 Releases